0xjimmy/FusionPlusCardano/packages/foundry-contracts/README.md

 ## Foundry

+### Destination escrow for Cardano-bound swaps

+This package includes `src/DestinationEscrow.sol`, a Solady-based destination-side escrow used when sourcing funds from Aiken on Cardano and settling on EVM.

+- deposit(swapId, token, recipient, amount, deadline) — owner deposits ERC20 or native ETH into escrow for the given swapId
+- release(swapId, to) — owner releases escrowed funds to the destination address upon proof/attestation
+- refund(swapId, to) — owner refunds after deadline if not released

+Use Solady imports bundled in lib/solady.
+See fusion-resolver-example for resolver usage and approvals.

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**

 Foundry consists of: